Skip to contents

 clustervars

 A vector of variables names to cluster on.
 At most, there can be two variables (otherwise will throw an error) and one of these must be the same as idname which allows for clustering at the individual level.
-By default, we cluster at individual level (when bstrap=TRUE).
+Clustered standard errors are available with the multiplier bootstrap (bstrap=TRUE) or analytically (bstrap=FALSE).

 est_method

 the method to compute group-time average treatment effects.
 The default is "dr" which uses the doubly robust approach in the DRDID package.
 Other built-in methods include "ipw" for inverse probability weighting and "reg" for first step regression estimators.
 The user can also pass their own function for estimating group time average treatment effects.
-This should be a function f(Y1,Y0,treat,covariates) where Y1 is an n x 1 vector of outcomes in the post-treatment outcomes, Y0 is an n x 1 vector of pre-treatment outcomes, treat is a vector indicating whether or not an individual participates in the treatment, and covariates is an n x k matrix of covariates.
-The function should return a list that includes ATT (an estimated average treatment effect), and inf.func (an n x 1 influence function).
-The function can return other things as well, but these are the only two that are required. est_method is only used if covariates are included.
+The required signature depends on the data structure:

 base_period